dgis/xsddiagram/ReadMe.txt

 - BUG: Cascading substitution groups may appear weird.
 - Add include a possibility to show the length of an element (Jörg S.)
-- From AlexM: oh, and allow the specification of a complex type in the command line as a root... for the same component used in multiple schemas from one library.
 - Add the attributes to the element in the diagram (suggested by bob)
 - Tooltips above the diagram element with a summary (xpath/attributes/doc) (display 200ms after the mouse move -> avoid 100 %CPU) o The optional display of attributes inside the diagram